coynmessenger/coynmessenger/replit.md

 - June 28, 2025: Enhanced video call modal with expandable self-view - removed screen share button, added clickable self-view preview that expands to full screen with picture-in-picture mode showing other user in corner
 - June 28, 2025: Enhanced call modal dragging boundaries - both voice and video call modals can now be dragged beyond top border in addition to side and bottom borders while maintaining 100px minimum visibility
 - June 28, 2025: Removed drag cursor indicators from call modals - both voice and video call modals now show normal mouse cursor instead of move cursor for cleaner interface while maintaining full dragging functionality
+- June 28, 2025: Clarified video call camera control tooltips - updated tooltip text to specify "your camera" instead of just "camera" to make clear the button controls the current user's camera, not the other person's

 ## User Preferences